-In order for participants to gain the most out of this workshop, it would be ideal for one of the facilitators to be someone living with a disability (it could be someone who works for an Organization of Persons with Disabilities).
+For participants to gain the most out of this activity, it would be ideal for one of the facilitators to be someone living with a disability.
+This could be someone who works for an organization of people with disabilities.

-- Flip chart paper to write statements on and post its to represent people's thoughts (this will be for Group Work Part 2)
+- Flip chart paper

+- Sticky notes

 - Duct tape

 - Pens

-Prepare in advance:

-- Review Figures 2, 4, and 5 for a refresher on disability inclusion and the charity/medical and social models of disability. - Prepare to introduce a person with a disability for Group Work: Part 1 of this activity by putting the list of questions in Part 1, step #2 below on a flip chart sheet. - Prepare a flip chart with the Stigmatizing statements for Group Work: Part 2 (see below) and another with the questions to reflect on during this part of the activity (see Part 2, step #3). - Prepare a flip chart with the content of the Training tool: Stigmatizing versus rights-based language.

-The lead facilitator should assign participants into breakout groups.
-Each breakout group should have a designated note-taker who can document the conversation on the flip chart, whether they are a facilitator, the content co-facilitator or a participant.
+- Review Figures 2, 4 and 5 for a refresher on disability inclusion and the charity/medical and social/rights-based models of disability. - Prepare a flip chart or slide with the list of six questions from step 2. - Prepare a flip chart or slide with the list of stigmatizing statements (below). - Prepare a flip chart or slide with the list of three reflection questions from step 10. - Prepare a flip chart or slide with the content of the "Trainer tool: Stigmatizing versus rights-based language." - The lead facilitator should assign participants to groups in advance for the second small-group activity, and decide which stigmatizing statement (below) will be assigned to which group.
+Each breakout group should have a designated note-taker who can document the conversation, whether they are a facilitator, content co-facilitator or participant.

-Stigmatizing statements for Group Work: Part 2
+Stigmatizing statements

-1. A deaf client who uses sign language-seeking services.

-Stigmatizing sentence: She is deaf and doesn't understand what we are saying.
+A deaf client who uses sign language who is seeking services Stigmatizing sentence: She is deaf and doesn't understand what we are saying.

-2. A client with an intellectual impairment needs to give their informed consent.
+2. A client with an intellectual impairment who needs to give informed consent